Prolozone Therapy for Ankle & Achilles Pain

 This means that a sprained ankle can gradually trigger a cascade of degenerative condition.

-Prolozone therapy allows the joints to regenerate.
+Prolozone therapy could allows the joints to regenerate.
 So, anyone with an acute ankle injury, such as an ATFL tear, or chronic ankle pain conditions, such as osteoarthritis should consider Prolozone as an effective treatment to help stabilize the ankle joint and prevent premature degeneration.

 If the joints in the ankle are too much, it is likely that pain will appear.
 This is when patients have being diagnosed with joint instability.